 Through trapping, poisoning and shooting, government agents and bounty hunters killed off every last gray wolf in Oregon, Washington and California by the 1940s.
 However, the species has begun to make a remarkable comeback in the Pacific West as wolves have migrated west after a successful re-introduction into the northern Rockies in the mid-1990s.
-Today, approximately 15 packs or alpha pairs now call Oregon home.
-Similar numbers have been restored into Washington.
+Today, approximately 124 individuals and 12 packs or alpha pairs now call Oregon home.
+Similar numbers have been restored into Washington, with 124 individuals and 22 packs.
 In 2015, an alpha pair had pups in California for the first time in nearly a century.
+Today, California has an estimated count of 6 individuals and 1 pack in residence.

 Misinformation, fear mongering, poaching and lethal control continue to confront gray wolves as they mount their historic comeback in the Pacific West.
 Cascadia Wildlands and allies are working tirelessly to protect and restore a viable population of wolves across the Northwest through advocacy, outreach, education and litigation.
 We are also a founding member and sit on the steering committee of the Pacific Wolf Coalition, which was formed in 2012 to promote gray wolf recovery in the Pacific West.
 Click here for more information and resources on gray wolf recovery.
 Visit our chronology of Oregon wolf recovery since 2008.